The tempered disk and the tempered cohomology: The analytic cotangent complex and the tempered convergent rigid cohomology

-\begin{pro} The map bewtween a polynomial ring over $K$ (equipped with the fine bornology) and its $p$-adic completion (which is a Tate algebra) is a homotopy epimorphism in $\dercat_{\infty}( \sf{Mod}_{ {K}})$.
-The same is true if we start with a quotient of a polynomial ring $B_K$ (equipped with the fine bornology) and its $p$-adic completion $A_K$ (which is an affinoid algebra) \end{pro} \begin{proof} The first result is \cite[Corollary 5.6]{BassatMuk} and the second one is \cite[Proposition 5.22]{BassatMuk}. \end{proof}
+\begin{pro} Let $K[x_1,\dots,x_n]$ be endowed with the fine bornology.
+Then the natural morphism to its affinoid completion is a homotopy epimorphism in $\dercat_\infty(\sf{Mod}_K)$.
+More generally, let $B_K$ be a finitely generated algebra over $K$, endowed with the fine bornology, and let $A_K$ be its affinoid completion.
+Then the natural morphism is a homotopy epimorphism. \end{pro} \begin{proof} The first result is \cite[Corollary 5.6]{BassatMuk} and the second one is \cite[Proposition 5.22]{BassatMuk}. \end{proof}

-We stress again the fact that we are supposing (as we will do in our applications on the definition of tempered rigid cohomology, see paragraph \ref{temcoh}) that our $A_K$ is affinoid $K$-algebra associated to a finitely generated $K$-algebra, $B_K$.
-In particular we can consider {\it the analytic cotangent complex} $ {\hat{\mathbb L}}_{{A_K}/{ K}}$, where now $A_K$ is considered as a Banach $K$-algebra and the cotangent complex is computed in the HAG-context of ind-Banach algebras, by considering the analogue construction as in the algebraic case.
-Notice that the natural map $B_K \rightarrow A_K$ is a homotopy epimorphism (Proposition \ref{open}) when we equip $B_K$ with the fine bornology.

-We also recall that in the HAG-context $\sf{Mod}_K$ it makes sense to consider the ind-Banach version of classical Kah\"ler differentials and their exterior powers.
-The definitions just mimic the classical ones and the theory works the same.
-So, we denote
+It makes sense to consider the bounded (analytic) version of K\"ahler differentials and their exterior powers.
+Let $A_K$ be a commutative Banach, or more generally bornological, $K$-algebra concentrated in degree zero.
+We denote

 where